 - The problem must be temporary and resolvable within one year, although longer deferments are sometimes approved.

-Examples of Requests That Are Normally Approved
+Examples of Approved Requests

-- Terminal illness of an immediate family member whose doctor documents they are expected to pass within 12 months.
+- Terminal illness of an immediate family member whose doctor documents they are expected to pass within 12 months

-- If you were separated from your family due to military service (not negligence or misconduct) and your children are being placed in foster care.
+- If you were separated from your family due to military service (not negligence or misconduct) and your children are being placed in foster care

-- Adoption if the child is being placed within 90 days and the adoption was initiated before notification of reassignment.
+- Adoption if the child is being placed within 90 days and the adoption was initiated before notification of reassignment

 - Soldiers en route from an accompanied OCONUS tour to an unaccompanied OCONUS tour may be deferred for up to 30 days.
-The deferment is for settlement of family when the soldier's presence is required for unforeseen problems.
+The deferment is for settlement of family when the soldier's presence is required for unforeseen problems

-Examples of Requests That Are Normally Not Approved
+Examples of Denied Requests

-- Divorce or separation and legal actions relating to it, including child custody.
+- Divorce or separation and legal actions relating to it, including child custody

-- Gaining child custody in a divorce.
+- Gaining child custody in a divorce

-- Sole parenthood.
+- Sole parenthood

-- Spouse's difficult pregnancy.
+- Spouse's difficult pregnancy

-- Family member's allergies.
+- Family member's allergies

-- Housing problems.
+- Housing problems

-- Financial problems.
+- Financial problems

-- Chronic problems relating to parents or parents-in-law.
+- Chronic problems relating to parents or parents-in-law

-If a compassionate action request is disapproved, a soldier may only request reconsideration for the same family emergency one time.
+If a Compassionate Action Request is disapproved, a soldier may only request reconsideration for the same family emergency one time.
 If that is disapproved, there will be no further reconsideration.